 to find out you have a genetic risk for certain diseases.
-Because it may reveal a chronic health condition, the test may also affect your coverage for health and life For these reasons, experts recommend seeking genetic counseling.
+Because it may reveal a chronic health condition, the test may also affect your coverage for life insurance.
+For these reasons, experts recommend seeking genetic counseling.

 What might affect my test results?

 If the test is done correctly, the results should be accurate.
 But there is always